Candlelight-XYJ/VPTMdb/README.md

 # VPTMdb

 **VPTMdb** is a comprehensive database for viral post-translational modification sites.
-We have collected 912 PTM sites, which integrated 414 experimental-confirmed PTM sites with 98 proteins in 45 viruses manually extracted from 162 publications and 498 PTMs extracted from UniProtKB/Swiss-Prot. **VPTMpre**, a novel feature-based predctor was integrated in VPTMdb for users to predict phosphorylation sites of interests.
+We have collected 1240 PTM sites, which integrated 414 experimental-confirmed PTM sites in 43 viruses manually extracted from 150 publications and 422 PTMs extracted from UniProtKB/Swiss-Prot. **VPTMpre**, a novel feature-based predctor was integrated in VPTMdb for users to predict phosphorylation sites of interests.

 ## Author summary